udoprog/unicycle/README.md

 aggressively signal interest in waking up will receive priority and be polled more frequently.
-Since there is a higher chance that while the queue is being drained, their interest will be re-added at the head of the queue immeidately.
+Since there is a higher chance that while the queue is being drained, their interest will be re-added at the head of the queue immediately.
 This can lead to instances where a small number of tasks can can cause the polling loop of [FuturesUnordered][futures-rs] to [spin abnormally].
 This issue was [reported by Jon Gjengset] and is improved on by [limiting the amount FuturesUnordered is allowed to spin].